tvatter/dot-files/README.md

 * Add the terminal as a startup application
     * In the "name" field, type `Terminal`.
     * In the "command" field, type `gnome-terminal`.

-* If needed, e.g., on a laptop:
+### Power-saving on a laptop

 * Deactivate bluetooth.
 If `/etc/rc.local` already exists, simply add `rfkill block bluetooth` before the line starting with `exit 0`.
 18.04+ users who don't naturally have a `/etc/rc.local` need to create one and make it executable.

 ```
 sudo install -b -m 755 /dev/stdin /etc/rc.local << EOF
 #!/bin/sh